dmp-labs/dmp-af/docs/tutorials/dependencies.md

       wait_policy: all
 ```

+!!! warning
-> :warning: This setting could generate a lot of tasks in your DAG.
+    This setting could generate a lot of tasks in your DAG.
 Be cautious here!
 If you still want to use this, consider updating number of slots in `dbt_sensor_pool` pool.

 ## List of Examples